Riverscapes/arcGNAT/Find-Network-Features.md

 The **Find Network Features** tool finds topological features and errors within a stream network polyline feature class.
 The stream network  is assumed to be a single-part non-braided topological network.
-Currently the  **Find Network Features** tool can find these topological features:
+Currently the  **Find Network Features** tool can find these topological features (some of which could be considered errors):

 * Braids
 * Duplicate reaches